abitdodgy/abitdodgy.github.io/_posts/2016-02-02-mohamads-world-famous-hummus.md

 Add a pinch of parsley on opposite sides of the peak.
 Add some chopped tomatoes to the other two sides.
 Add a sprinkle of chili powder between each pinch of parsley and the adjacent tomato.
 Pour a healthy serving of olive oil all around.
 Finally, the crowning moment should have you add a shoot of mint to the peak in the center of the plate.

-Serve with some pita bread and a big smile.
+Of course, you can present your hummus in anyway that pleases you.
+Your hummus is your canvas, so express yourself All that's left is to serve it with some pita bread and a big smile.

 [1]: https://www.google.com.br/search?q=fatteh&gws_rd=cr,ssl&ei=gYa7VtLRGsiFwQTZr4ugBA
 [2]: https://en.wikipedia.org/wiki/Tahini